stephentwig/akosomboKaneaMAIN/README.md

-# Akosombo Kanea (FLASHLIGHT)
+# Akosombo Kanea (FLASHLIGHT) - Android App
-This is for you , have a look at the messed up code for a PROXIMITY SENSOR activated Flashlight android app.
+This is for you , the code needs some cleaning up.
+This is a PROXIMITY SENSOR activated Flashlight android app.
 Create your own flavour,yes ,customize it while you can.